cirbuk/resolver/README.md

 Transformers can be defined in the template when extracted data need to be transformed before being applied.

+In the template if any of the properties have as its value, an object with just the 2 properties `_mapping` and `_transformer` where `_transformer` is a function, then the resolver will resolve the mapping string from the data object and get the value resolved by passing it to the transformer function.

 ``` javascript
 import Resolver from "@kubric/json-resolver"